nweerasuriya/CastlesWorldwide/Privacy_Policy.md

 ## Contact
 This is a personal project for automating uploads to my own social media accounts.

-For questions about this privacy policy: [Your Email]
+For questions about this privacy policy: nedeeshawork@gmail.com
 ## Changes to Privacy Policy
 I may update this privacy policy from time to time.
 Updates will be posted with a new "last updated" date.